Mustafa-Shabbir-Bhavanagarwala/Projects/U.S. Heart Disease & Stroke Mortality - Addressing Issues/README.md

 <p>This project involves analyzing and understanding the variations in heart disease and stroke
 mortality data among US adults based on factors such as Year, Type of Heart Disease, Age, Gender, Race/Ethnicity.
-Here the data is preprocessed, variations are analyzed, relations are studied & based on the findings, predictive models with necessary variables are built to forecast mortality rates of U.S population having different heart diseases.
+Here the data is preprocessed, variations are analyzed, relations are studied & based on the findings, and predictive models with necessary variables are built to forecast mortality rates of the U.S. population having different heart diseases.
 The models implemented are Linear Regression and XGB Regressor.
 The latter one came out to be a better model with an excellent R2 score of 0.939.
 Python is used to develop the project. </p>